-Our second major result (given in Section 2) is a complete analysis of the rate functions.
-We are particularly interested in the critical situation where more than one minimiser of the rate function exists.
-The variational problem for our rate functions shows a much richer structure of minimisers than the rate function for corresponding gradient models in [BFO09].
-Without pinning there is a unique bi-harmonic function minimising the macroscopic bi-Laplacian energy (see Appendix A).
-Once the pinning reward is switched on, the integrated random walk (scaled random field) has essentially two different strategies to pick up reward.
-One strategy is to start picking up the reward earlier despite the energy involved to bend to the zero line with speed zero and the other strategy is to cross the zero level producing a longer bend before turning to the zero level and picking up reward.
-The choice of pinning strength and boundary conditions determines which of these strategies is favoured by the rate function.
+Our second major result is a complete analysis of the rate functions, in particular in the critical situation that more than one minimiser for the rate function exist (Section 2).
+The macroscopic time, observed after scaling, of our integrated random walks runs over the interval [0, 1].
+In the rate function arising in the large deviation result for mixed Dirchlet and free boundary conditions only the starting point and its gradient (speed) at t = 0 is specified, while the rate function for Dirchlet boundary conditions requires us to specify the terminal point (location and speed) at t = 1 as well.
+The variational problem for our rate functions shows a much richer structure for the minimiser as for corresponding gradient models in [BFO09].
+Without pinning there is a unique bi-harmonic function minimising the macroscopic bi-Laplacian energy, see Appendix A. Once the pinning reward is switched on the integrated random walk (scaled random field) has essentially two different strategies to pick up reward, see Section 2.
+One strategy is to start picking up the reward earlier despite the energy involved to bend to the zero line with speed zero whereas the other one is to cross the zero level and producing a longer bend before turning to the zero level and picking up reward.